What Is a Debt Validation Letter and When Should You Get One?

-Before a debt collector can pursue you for a debt, they are generally required to first send you a debt validation letter.
+Before a debt collector can pursue you for a debt, it’s generally required to first send you a debt validation letter.
 This letter should include your name, the debt amount, the delinquent account and your consumer rights regarding debt collection.
+It’s crucial to respond to this letter within 30 days to retain your rights as a consumer.
+Below, learn more about debt validation and how you can dispute it.

 Debt collectors have a legal obligation to inform you of a debt through a validation letter within five days of initially contacting you.